xebialabs-community/xl-chatops-integrations/README.md

 # Introduction

-Communication is the centerpiece of a successful DevOps strategy.
-Today's IT organisation is often distributed, causing widespread use of chat tools for persistent, real-time communication.
-Tools such as HipChat and Slack are gaining a wide following.

-Collaborating with your team via a chat tool is useful, but there is a piece of the conversation missing: the tools you use to do your job.
-Leading DevOps teams have started including their tools in the conversation by connecting them to their chat tool of choice.
-In the resulting conversation, in addition to coordination and information exchange, team members work together to get their job done -- right from within the chat room!

-This pattern is known as _ChatOps_ and is a highly effective way of organising your DevOps team.

-We at XebiaLabs practice this pattern internally and have started using our own tools in the same manner.
-Here you will find a connector that allows XL Deploy to become part of a DevOps conversation.
+Collaboration & team work are two of the cornerstones of how we work at XebiaLabs.
+Being a distributed team, this means using a chat tool to discuss and keep your team members up-to-date.
+More and more, we have been including our tools in the chat room as well -- JIRA, Zendesk, PagerDuty... as well as our own tools of course!

+We've written an internal bot to connect XL Deploy to our chat room.
+This bot, based on the [Lita](http://www.lita.io) framework, allows communication to and from XL Deploy.

+The source code is published here for you to try out.
 Give it a shot & let us know what you think!

 # Contents